 Horchata is a sweet drink made from tigernuts (chufa), it is traditional and very popular here.
 Order a farton (try not to laugh when ordering) to go with it.
 You can learn about this tigernuts and see the beautiful fields of chufas, during a biketour.

-Where to find the best horchata: Horchateria Daniel (in Alboraya) or at Horchateria Santa Catalina in the city centre.
+Where to find the best horchata: Horchateria Daniel (in Alboraya) or at Horchateria El collado in the city centre.

 Every visitor to Spain wants to ´go for tapas´ but what are exactly tapas?